Cholelithiasis or Choledocholithiasis, What is the Difference?

 Gallstones

-A student recently shared she still has a hard time distinguishing the terms cholelithiasis and choledocholithiasis.
+A student reported continued difficulty distinguishing between the terms cholelithiasis and choledocholithiasis.

 “What’s the difference?” she asked.